AdaptiveCpp/AdaptiveCpp/README.md

 # hipSYCL - an implementation of SYCL over NVIDIA CUDA/AMD HIP
 [![Build Status](https://travis-ci.com/illuhad/hipSYCL.svg?branch=master)](https://travis-ci.com/illuhad/hipSYCL)

 The goal of the hipSYCL project is to develop a SYCL 1.2.1 implementation that builds upon NVIDIA CUDA/AMD HIP. hipSYCL consists of a SYCL runtime that runs on top of CUDA/HIP and a compiler portion in the form of a clang plugin.
 This plugin allows clang to directly compile SYCL code using its CUDA/HIP frontend for AMD GPUs using ROCm and NVIDIA GPUs using CUDA.
+Additionally, a CPU backend based on OpenMP is available.

-There is also a legacy source-to-source transformation toolchain available which automatically converts SYCL code into CUDA/HIP code behind the scenes.
-With this toolchain, it is even possible to use vendor compilers (like nvcc) to compile SYCL code.
+If users want to use vendor compilers nvcc/hcc instead of clang to compile SYCL code, this is also possible if users manually make sure that the input SYCL code is valid CUDA/HIP (e.g. by marking kernel functions as `__device__`.
 Due to limitations in nvcc this is however only recommended for very specific use cases.

 hipSYCL's approach of running directly on top of the platforms best supported by GPU hardware vendors (ROCm/CUDA) allows applications to make use of all the latest CUDA and ROCm features (e.g. intrinsics).
 It also guarantees compatibility of hipSYCL applications with established and well-supported vendor tools (e.g. profilers) and libraries in the NVIDIA and AMD ecosystems.